nunchistudio/blacksmith-devcenter/documentation/tour/blacksmith/gateway/integration-sql.md

   );
 ```

-A SQL query can be passed directly with the `inline` key instead of the `file`
+A SQL query can be passed directly with the `query` key instead of the `file`
 one.

 Given the `body` example defined above, the `transformation` defined in the example